Lady Lambert's Adventures

 Also, several people from the universe now have their due appearances, since it would have been unlikely for Richard and Ellen not to meet the friends and close acquaintances of their parents.
 I also eliminated graphic descriptions of sexuality, making it fit for a wider readership.
 Most importantly — for me — it is now written in the style which I developed over the last years.

 The original serial story, Ellen, will stay available at storiesonline.net for those who want their reading with a bit of spice in it.
-For now, the less adult and more grown-up Lady Lambert's Adventures is only available on Bookapy.
+This less adult and more grown-up Lady Lambert's Adventures is also available on Bookapy.

 A small village in Northern Germany